maltechx/streaming-service/README.md

 # Streaming-service

 This is a collection of docker containers to run an easy to deploy streaming site.
-I used this to provide stream an event during the pandemic.
-It constist of a nginx with rtmp support and two normal nginx to serve the video content (hls stream).
+I used this to provide a livestream for an event during the pandemic.
+It consist of a nginx with rtmp support and two normal nginx to act as caching server.
+They reduced the network load on the main (ingest) server.

 ## How to run this service